For Newly Diagnosed

 For People with ALS and Others Looking to Help

-We are committed to providing people ALS and their caregivers, medical professionals, and families the most comprehensive, up-to-date information on the disease alongside top-quality medical care at our ALS Association Certified Treatment Centers and Clinics.
+We are committed to providing people living with ALS and their caregivers, medical professionals, and families the most comprehensive, up-to-date information on the disease alongside top-quality medical care at our ALS Association Certified Treatment Centers and Clinics.

 Thanks to breakthroughs in voice technology, it's now possible to fully recreate the unique essence of any voice and build a complete digital voice clone for everyday use with Augmented / Alternative Communication (AAC) devices.